lib-map/guide-digitizing/index.md

 ![CF](images/CF.PNG)

-3. In the *Create Features* pane, select the layer you want to digitize (wording).
+3. In the *Create Features* pane, select the layer you want to digitize.
 A few tools will appear under the layer.
 Select **Point**.
 Points can now be added as desired.

 ![CF2](images/CF2.PNG)

-4. To add a point, simply locate an object you would like to mark and click in the center
+4. To add a point, simply locate an object you would like to mark and click in the center of the object.

 5. Continue adding points as desired.